 It also provides a way to run the ingress controller outside of your Kubernetes cluster, but still, monitor the cluster for changes to pods.
 Some teams prefer this approach as they transition their applications to the container platform.
 You can launch the controller on a separate server and give it access to the pod network.

 This release would have been impossible without all of the hard work from everyone in the open-source community involved, both on GitHub and Slack.

 External Ingress Controller

-According to the Kubernetes documentation:
+According to the official Kubernetes documentation:

 Applications running in a Kubernetes cluster find and communicate with each other, and the outside world, through the Service abstraction.

 The ingress controller itself runs as a Kubernetes service.
 Service relies on kube-proxy to route requests to the pods where the application is running, on whichever node that is.
 However, some users wish to bypass the Kubernetes Service layer in order to have fewer proxies or packet filters for a request to cross.
 So, one of the possible solutions is to run the ingress controller and HAProxy instance outside of the cluster like a more traditional reverse proxy.

 While this solution trades off scalability—which is one of the main reasons to run applications inside Kubernetes—it does offer a smoother way to migrate existing infrastructure to Kubernetes.
 You can start to migrate applications into Kubernetes, but keep HAProxy instances outside of it, along with the high availability solution you choose (e.g. Keepalived).